nickjfree/venom/README.md

 #### Limitations

-  - Venom only support one client at a time.
-If multiple client are using the same server expect unpredictable behaviors.
   - The windows version use a hardcoded 192.168.0.1 as the local client address. so you may need to change it in the code.
   - Be carefull with the routing setup on windows you may lose network connections.
 Be happy to restart.